Dynamic range compression: Knee

-Another control a compressor might offer is hard knee or soft knee selection.
+Another control a compressor might offer is knee selection.
 This controls whether the bend in the response curve between below threshold and above threshold is abrupt (hard) or gradual (soft).
 A soft knee slowly increases the compression ratio as the level increases and eventually reaches the compression ratio set by the user.
 A soft knee reduces the potentially audible transition from uncompressed to compressed, and is especially applicable for higher ratio settings where the changeover at the threshold would be more noticeable.

 Peak vs RMS sensing

 A peak-sensing compressor responds to the peak level of the input signal.
 While providing tighter peak level control, peak level sensing does not necessarily relate to human perception of loudness.
 Some compressors apply a power measurement function (commonly root mean square or RMS) on the input signal before comparing its level to the threshold.
 This produces a more relaxed compression that more closely relates to human perception of loudness.